OpenMDAO/OpenMDAO-Framework/docs/getting-started/gui.rst

 .. figure:: project_page.png

 When working with the GUI, anything you do will be contained in a project.
 You can think of a project as a collection of information describing your model.
-That includes all of the python files you use to define your components and the details of the structure of the model itself.
+That includes all of the Python files you use to define your components and the details of the structure of the model itself.

 You can start a new project by clicking on the ``Start new project`` link at the bottom of the page.